[Node.js] Why using sync versions of async functions is bad.

 The working of fs.readFileSync is similar to traditional functions.
 Your program calls the method and waits for the file to be read.
 Once the file is completely read, it returns the contents.
 The program then resumes execution of the rest of the code.

-If there's any code you want to execute after the file contents have been read, you need to wrap the code in a function and pass that function to fs.readFile. fs.readFile will call that function as soon as the file contents have been read.
-This way of writing code is an engineering choice made by the creators of JavaScript/Node.js that allows it to be extremely fast despite being single-threaded.
+If there's any code you want to execute after the file contents have been read, you need to wrap the code in a function and pass that function to fs.readFile as a callback. fs.readFile will call the callback function as soon as the file contents have been read.
+This way of writing code is an engineering choice made by the creators of Node.js.
+And it allows Node.js to be extremely fast despite being single-threaded.

 Here's a sample script demonstrating the difference between synchronous and asynchronous programming in JavaScript.